 - To broaden students’ horizons and exposures in humanities through music making

-The music curriculum at St. Paul’s Co-educational College is organized around topics.
-Within each of the topics, a generative question is included that links to a range of other disciplines.
-The generative question is a gateway to inquiry, which helps students to make links to existing knowledge, to allow the opportunity for multiple perspectives and to provide scope for interdisciplinary connections.
+The curriculum is organized around topics for Forms 1-4.
+Within each of these topics, a generative question is included that links to a range of other disciplines.
+The generative question is a gateway to inquiry, which helps students to make links to existing knowledge, to allow the opportunity for multiple perspectives and, as mentioned earlier, to provide scope for interdisciplinary connections.
 The question could have a range of different functions in learning, but here it provides a framework in which students feel safe to explore topics, links and perspectives in greater depth.

 In addition to the generative questions, the materials within these topics are organized with a range of skills in mind – historical understanding, theoretical, performance, listening, presentation, problem solving, creativity, information technology and collaborative.
 Although not all of these skills are addressed in every topic, over the course of a year, students will develop in all of these areas.
 We believe that these components form part of the skills needed in life and they are therefore not to be underestimated.